View the beauty provided to our City by its talented and creative Horticulture Department.

 Along with their Valley Junction responsibilities, Dee Ann and her staff maintain landscapes at 22 parks, 13 City facilities, 2 aquatic centers, 1 cemetery and 2 trail segments.
 These areas include 209 landscape beds and 45 non-landscape sites totaling nearly 3 acres!

 Designing and establishing the beautiful annual flower arrangements each year are Dee Ann’s favorite part of her job.
-In 2018 the horticulture staff established 815 annuals in VJ's 44 galvanized planters and 1,968 annuals elsewhere in the District including the Human Services building, Legion Park, Railroad Park, Polk Co.
+Horticulture staff established 815 annuals in VJ's 44 galvanized planters and 1,968 annuals elsewhere in the District including the Human Services building, Legion Park, Railroad Park, Polk Co.
 Seniors facility, walkway beds and several pots.
 Over 70 plant varieties/series will be utilized this summer.
-Dee Ann has incorporated a number of succulent varieties in 2018 in an effort to reduce the tedious maintenance demands of her plantings.
+Dee Ann has incorporated a number of succulent varieties in an effort to reduce the tedious maintenance demands of her plantings.

 Long before she has digested the bitter pill of summer's end, Dee Ann has spent many hours planning the transformation of Valley Junction into a Winter Wonderland!
 The highly anticipated makeover occurs a week or so prior to Thanksgiving.
 Dee Ann and her staff decorate all of the District's planters with seasonal greenery and festive accessories including metal artwork from the Village Blacksmith Shop.